 Then we have special damages.
 Costs you’ve had to bear because of the injury are covered here.
 These can include any lost money from work if you’ve had time off, or if you have to have further time off in the future because of the specific injury.
 It can also cover things like costs of prescriptions, as well as travelling to medical appointments you’ve had to do.
 If you’ve incurred childcare bills because of treatment or need care around the home, these can be covered too.
 If you’ve incurred a cost you’re not sure will be covered, then the Legal Helpline team can tell you over the phone whether you’ll likely get it back.

-Calculation of burn compensation payouts is done after a medical assessment by an independent professional.
+Compensation for burn injury claims is calculated after a medical assessment by an independent professional.
 This can often be arranged close by to where you live.
-You’ll visit and be assessed for both mental and physical damage and the results of this assessment will be the basis for your general damages payment.
-Other costs will be added to this should you have kept receipts for those that you’ve borne.
+You’ll be assessed for both mental and physical damage and the results of this assessment will be the basis for your general damages payment.
+Other costs will be added to this should you have kept receipts.

 The amount of burn injury settlement amount UK received in burn injury cases can vary wildly.
 It depends not only on the depth and severity of the burn, but also on the costs you’ve incurred and also the psychological damage you’ve incurred too.
 This is why if you look for a burns compensation calculator, you’re likely to find different amounts, and it may be confusing as to which would fit your situation.
 In order to make things a little clearer, we have done things a little differently than the traditional personal injury claims calculator.
 In the illustration below, we’ve put together some typical injuries, compensation amounts and some description of what types of cases come under these brackets.